10 Priorities for Pursuing Biblical Literacy

 3. Have a long-term strategy for acquainting children and youth with the entire Bible.

 By the time our children reach adulthood, how much of the Bible will they have been exposed to?
 A partnership between the church and home is crucial here.
-But here are simple ways you can get started in the home:
+But here are simple ways to start in the home:

 • Spend 10 minutes a day to gradually read through a book of the Bible together.
 When finished, add a new book.

-• Use a child-friendly Bible reading plan (like this one).
+• Use a child-friendly Bible reading plan like the one in the booklet Meeting God in His Word.

-Reading the entire Bible, while important, will not automatically give children and students categories for understanding the essential doctrines of the Christian faith.
-Therefore, it’s important to see the Bible from these theological perspectives: Bible Survey, biblical theology, systematic theology, moral instruction, and gospel presentation.
+Reading the entire Bible, while important, will not automati-cally give children and students categories for understanding the essential doctrines of the Christian faith.
+Therefore, it’s important to see the Bible from these theological perspectives: Bible survey, biblical theology, systematic theology, moral instruction, and gospel presentation.
 How is your church doing in this regard?
-(See this link.)
-A great resource for your family is More Than a Story.
+(See: Truth78.org/scope-sequence-explanation) A great resource for your family is More Than a Story (Truth78.org/pages/story).

 5. Teach children to rightly read and interpret Scripture by equipping them with age-appropriate Bible study skills.

 Will our children and youth become adults who are able to rightly handle the “word of truth” (2 Timothy 2:15)?
-They will need to be taught how to use proper Bible study skills, introduced in a step-by-step manner as they grow and mature.
-Here are some age-based goals: ages 6-8 for this one and ages 9-11 for this one.
+They will need to be taught how to use proper Bible study skills, intro-duced in a step-by-step manner as they grow and mature—skills that teach them how to read, observe, interpret, and apply the text.
+Find some age-based goals in the booklet From Childhood You Have Known

 6. Guide and implore children to rightly respond to and apply God’s Word.

 Knowledge of the Bible is meant to lead to transformation of the heart and will.
-While only God can bring about this transformation, it’s our responsibility to guide and implore children to rightly respond to God’s Word.
-We don’t want to raise up children who come in first place in the Bible quiz contest or can recite a winning number of verses—but who have hearts that are cold toward Jesus.
-(See this link.)
+While only God can bring about this trans-formation, it’s our responsibility to guide and implore children to rightly respond to God’s Word.
+We don’t want to raise up children who come in first place in the Bible quiz contest or can recite a winning number of verses—but have hearts that are cold toward Jesus.
+(See: Truth78.org/blogs/blog/mind-heart-will)

 7. Instill in children the need for humble dependence on the Holy Spirit as they read and study the Bible.

 For children and youth to truly understand, embrace, and apply God’s Word, they need the Holy Spirit to awaken the soul and illuminate the truth (John 14:26).
 Even as believers, we need the ongoing help of the Spirit.
 One easy way to remind our children of this dependence on the Spirit is to teach them to pray before and after reading Scripture.
-Even a simple prayer, echoing the psalmist in Psalm 119:18, can be helpful: “Open my eyes that I might see wondrous things from your law.”
+Even a simple prayer echoing the psalmist in Psalm 119:18 can be helpful: “Open my eyes, that I might behold wondrous things out of your law.”

 8. Integrate and connect biblical truth to all of life.

-The Bible applies to EVERYTHING is life!
-We must show our children and students how biblical truth is like a lens for seeing and interpreting all of life.
+The Bible applies to EVERYTHING in life!
+We must show our children how biblical truth is like a lens for seeing and inter-preting all of life.
 When reading Scripture, guide children in discovering how the Bible applies to friends, homework, sports, emotions, world events, and everything else.
 The more we help children do this, the more they will see the amazing sufficiency of the Bible.
 It provides a sure, unshakable foundation on which to stand firm with joyful confidence.
-(See this link.)
+(See: Truth78.org/blogs/training/helping-children-develop-a-biblical-worldview)

 9. Foster a parent-church partnership that promotes biblical literacy in both home and church.